Sunbury line: Infill Stations

 Currently, There is only one station proposed to be built on the Sunbury Line being at Calder Park.
 The station is planned to be located adjacent to Calder Park Drive.

 Network and operations

 Services

-Services on the Sunbury line operates from approximately 5:00 am to around 12:00 daily.
-In general, during peak hours, train frequency is 5–20 minutes in the AM peak on the Sunbury line while during non-peak hours the frequency is reduced to 20–30 minutes throughout the entire route.
-On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.
+Services on the Sunbury line operates from approximately 4:00 am to around 1:00 daily.
+In general, during peak hours, train frequency is 5–10 minutes in the AM peak on the Sunbury line while during non-peak hours the frequency is reduced to 10-20 minutes throughout the entire route.
+Frequency varies between different parts of the route, with some trains terminating or originating from Watergardens and West Footscray.
+On Friday and Saturday nights, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

 Train services on the Sunbury line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.